laro/Cilia/2 Standard Lib/3 Image.md

 - `ImageView`

 ### Datatype & Precision
-The default datatype is `Float32` (32-bit precision), better suited for image processing and machine vision.
+The default datatype is `Float32` (32-bit precision), well suited for image processing and machine vision.

 For handling JPEG or PNG images you may use these derivations:
 - `using ColorImage = cilia::Image<RGB<UInt8>>`